onap/integration-simulators-nf-simulator-netconf-server/README.md

 Certificates are loaded during image start up.
 **In order to use custom certs** volume with certificates needs to be mounted to `/resources/certs` directory.
+Example of that custom certificates configuration can be found in `example` directory.
 In this volume following files are required, **named accordingly**:
 - **ca.crt** - CA/Root certificate
 - **client.crt** - client certificate